 Top Ten List

-1) Career Services Webpage - Career Services invites you to visit our webpage for a wealth of information.
-The site includes job opportunities; online career assessment tools; a Calendar of Events page; a packet on how to Get Involved; links to various job resource sites on the Internet; sample interview questions; information on majors and graduate schools; and various other resources. www.mckendree.edu/careerservices.
+Career Services invites everyone to explore our web page for a wealth of information.
+The site includes job opportunities; Résumé/Cover Letter, Interviewing, and Graduate School Guides; online career assessment tools; a Calendar of Events page; a Get Involved Guide; links to various job resource sites on the Internet; sample interview questions; information on majors and graduate schools; and various other resources.

-4) Full-time and Part-time Jobs - Internships and full-time opportunities can be accessed through our webpage by clicking on the “Job Opportunities” link and visiting the College Central Network System, where employers look for candidates for position vacancies with their organization, and will search our online database for resumés.
+Paid internships and full-time/part-time opportunities can be accessed through our webpage by clicking on the “Job Opportunities” link and visiting the College Central Network System.
+Here, employers look at candidates for position vacancies with their organization, and they will search our online database for résumés.
 There is also a mentoring component to this system, which will allow you to network with alumni.
-A list of part-time job opportunities can also be accessed through the “Job Opportunities” link.
+A list of additional part-time job opportunities can also be accessed through the “Job Opportunities” link.
 For information regarding on-campus interviews, please view the Calendar of Events page and visit Career Services to register.
-Please see Financial Aid for more information regarding Federal Work Study positions.
+See Financial Aid for information regarding Federal Work Study positions.

-7) Internship Program - Our internship program allows students who have junior and senior standing and meet certain GPA requirements to apply classroom theory and knowledge in a company/organization.
-Students receive academic credit for the internship program, and must meet with Career Services to begin the process.
-HIGHLY RECOMMENDED!
+Our internship program allows students who have junior or senior standing and meet certain GPA requirements to apply classroom theory and knowledge in a company/organization.
+Students receive academic credit for the internship program and must meet with Career Services to begin the process.

-9) Career Fairs - Career Services sponsors/co-sponsors several career fairs every year.
+Students can search for jobs and internships at the multiple career fairs that Career Services sponsors/co-sponsors each year.
 Please go to our Calendar of Events page for more information.